Jacobian of solutions to the conductivity equation in limited view: Dirichlet problem in weighted spaces

 where $\sigma^{jk}, c \in L^{\infty}(\Omega)$, $\sigma^{jk} = \sigma^{kj}$, and $(\sigma^{jk})$ is uniformly elliptic in the sense that for some $\lambda, \Lambda > 0$,

 We wish to consider the Dirichlet problem

 in suitable weighted Sobolev spaces.
 For general references on weighted Sobolev spaces see \cite[Chapter 3]{Triebel1978} and \cite{Kufner1980}.
-The following theory in the $L^2$ setting is mostly in \cite{Kufner1980}, but for completeness we also discuss the $L^p$ theory following \cite{Doyoon08} but with slightly different notation.
+The following theory in the $L^2$ setting is mostly in \cite{Kufner1980}, but for completeness and possible later use for discontinuous boundary functions we also discuss the $L^p$ theory following \cite{Doyoon08} but with slightly different notation.
+The results for $p \neq 2$ are not used in the other sections of this article.

 \begin{definition} Let $\Omega \subset \R^n$ be a bounded open set with Lipschitz boundary.
 Let $1 < p < \infty$ and $\alpha \in \R$, and let $d(x) = \mathrm{dist}(x, \p \Omega)$.
 Consider the norms

 Let $W^{1,p}(\Omega, d^{\alpha})$ be the space of all $u \in L^p_{\mathrm{loc}}(\Omega)$ with $\norm{u}_{W^{1,p}(\Omega,d^{\alpha})} < \infty$.
 We also define $W^{1,p}_0(\Omega, d^{\alpha})$ as the closure of $C^{\infty}_c(\Omega)$ in $W^{1,p}(\Omega, d^{\alpha})$. \end{definition}